modelpack/model-spec/docs/spec.md

 }
 ```

-* **`mediaType`** *string*

-  This REQUIRED property MUST be `application/vnd.cnai.model.manifest.v1+json`.

-* **`layers`** *array of objects*

-  * **`mediaType`** *string*

-       This is a REQUIRED property.
-Implemenations MUST support at least the following media types:

-      * `application/vnd.cnai.model.layer.v1.tar`: The layer is a [tar archive][tar-archive] that contains the model weight file.
-If the model has multiple weight files, they SHOULD be packaged into separate layers.

-      * `application/vnd.cnai.model.doc.v1.tar`: The layer is a [tar archive][tar-archive] that includes documentation files like `README.md`, `LICENSE`, etc.

-      * `application/vnd.cnai.model.code.v1.tar`: The layer is a [tar archive][tar-archive] that includes code artifacts like scripts, code files etc.

-      * `application/vnd.cnai.model.dataset.v1.tar`: The layer is a [tar archive][tar-archive] that includes datasets that may be needed for the lifecycle of AI/ML models.

-      * **`annotations`** *string-string map*

-        This OPTIONAL property contains arbitrary attributes for the layer.
-For metadata specific to models, implementations SHOULD use the predefined annotation keys as outlined in the [Layer Annotation Keys](./annotations.md#layer-annotation-keys).

 ## Guidance on Layers

 This section describes how to serialize AI/ML artifacts into a blob called a layer.

-**Implementers' note**: It is recommended to package weight files without compression to avoid unnecessary overhead of decompression by the container runtime as model weight files are typically uncompressible.
+**Implementers' note**: It is recommended to package weight files without compression to avoid unnecessary overhead of decompression by the container runtime as model weight files are typically incompressible.

 ### `+gzip` Media Types